Intraductal papillary neoplasm of the bile duct

 IPNB is a counterpart for the intraductal papillary mucinous neoplasm of the pancreas (IPMN), with both showing intraluminal growth, same histological subtypes, and the association with mucin hypersecretion 1-4.

-Although they potentially affect any segment of the biliary tree, IPNBs are more frequently found involving the intrahepatic ducts or at the hepatic hilum and, for unclear reasons, most commonly within the left-sided ducts 2.
+Although they potentially affect any segment of the biliary tree, IPNBs are more frequently found involving the intrahepatic ducts or at the hepatic hilum in Asia and, in Western countries, within the extra-hepatic ducts, due to different risk factors in those populations.
+For unclear reasons, when intrahepatic involvement, it most commonly affects the left-sided ducts 1,2.

 Different from the pancreatic IPMN, which are commonly lined by mucinous epithelium, IPNBs are lined by biliary epithelium 4.
 There is a papillary proliferation of the atypical epithelial cells with central fibrovascular cores, as well as mucinous cells 1,2.